aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_9.rst

 ==============

 .. warning::

-    The EPICSPVAOutput DataSource is only available in distribution where `EPICS Channel Access <https://epics-controls.org/>`__ is installed.
+    The EPICSPVAOutput DataSource is only available in distributions where `EPICS Channel Access <https://epics-controls.org/>`__ is installed.

 The :vcisdoxygenmccl:`EPICSPVAOutput` DataSource can be used to stream application data over the EPICS pvAccess protocol.
-This allows to interface the application with any EPICS pvAccess based monitoring or control applications.
+This allows interfacing the application with any EPICS pvAccess-based monitoring or control applications.

 This DataSource writes to the PVA records asynchronously on a separate thread (which may be allocated to a different CPU core).

-The DataSource only supports structured types as defined in the :ref:`MassSpringStructuredTypes`.
+The DataSource only supports structured types as defined in :ref:`MassSpringStructuredTypes`.

-Given that the PVA records names needs to be unique, in order to avoid name clashes,  the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-36.cfg`` will be automatically updated from a ``Makefile.cfg``.
-The name of the PV records are based on the username.
+Given that the PVA record names need to be unique, in order to avoid name clashes, the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-36.cfg`` will be automatically updated from a ``Makefile.cfg``.
+The names of the PV records are based on the username.

-The PV records are hosted using a MARTe2 :vcisdoxygenmccl:`EPICSPVADatabase`, which in this example is instantiated in the same configuration file of the application.
+The PV records are hosted using a MARTe2 :vcisdoxygenmccl:`EPICSPVADatabase`, which in this example is instantiated in the same configuration file as the application.

 The objective of this example is to monitor the application data using EPICS PVA records.